Oh, The Cost Of Getting From One Ocean To Another

 Free Subscription for Active Duty

 Know an active-duty soldier who sails?
 Who may be deployed and missing sailing?
 Are you an active-duty soldier who would enjoy a free subscription to Good Old Boat?
-Whether you know one or are one, contact Brenda to get that subscription started.
+Whether you know one or are one, contact Karla to get that subscription started.
 She’s super nice and can be reached by email: email@example.com

 Red, right, return.
 It’s one of the first bits about navigation we learn when we learn to sail.
 It seems so absolute, doesn’t it?
 Universal?
 It’s anything but.